Esther McVey: Minister of State for Housing and Planning (2019–2020)

+3rd term (2019–2024)

+At the 2019 general election, McVey was re-elected as MP for Tatton with a decreased vote share of 57.7% and an increased majority of 17,387.

-McVey later became a correspondent and later a presenter for the right-leaning television channel, GB News.
+McVey later became a correspondent and later a presenter for the right-leaning television channel GB News.
 She was criticised by the chair of the Advisory Committee on Business Appointments, Eric Pickles, for breaking anti-lobbying rules within the Ministerial Code in accepting the job at GB News while she was still the housing minister.

-She was dismissed in Johnson's post-Brexit reshuffle.
+In February 2020, McVey was dismissed in Johnson's post-Brexit reshuffle.

-Return to the backbenches
+Backbencher (2020–2023)

-Since returning to the backbenches, McVey has been a critic of her party's lockdown measures during the COVID-19 pandemic and has repeatedly broken the whip to vote against further restrictions.
-She has also, like several of her Conservative colleagues, gone against her party's agenda by calling for the government to stop building HS2, due to the high-cost, the burden of which she believes will be put on the taxpayer.
+After returning to the backbenches, McVey was a critic of her party's lockdown measures during the COVID-19 pandemic and broke the party whip to vote against further restrictions.
+She also called for the government to stop building HS2 due to its high cost, the burden of which, she believed, would be placed on the taxpayer.

 McVey endorsed Jeremy Hunt in the July 2022 Conservative Party leadership election.
 She was his candidate for Deputy Prime Minister.

+In May 2023, McVey led six Conservative MPs in a letter warning against giving the World Health Organization new powers.

+Return to the Cabinet: Minister of State without Portfolio (2023–2024)

+In the November 2023 British cabinet reshuffle, McVey was appointed Minister of State without Portfolio in the Cabinet Office by Rishi Sunak, reportedly tasked with "leading the government's anti-woke agenda" as a "minister for common sense".

+In May 2024, McVey said that she wanted to tackle "left-wing politically correct woke warriors" in the public sector and suggested that civil servants could be banned from wearing rainbow lanyards.
+McVey addressed this through updated Civil Service diversity guidance, which on publication did not explicitly ban civil servants from wearing rainbow lanyards.

+4th term (2024–)

+At the 2024 general election, McVey was again re-elected, with a decreased vote share of 38.4% and a decreased majority of 1,136.
+McVey subsequently returned to the backbenches after not being offered roles in either the Shadow frontbench teams of Rishi Sunak or Kemi Badenoch.

+Elections contested

 Personal life

-McVey lives in Cheshire, within her Tatton constituency.
-She was previously in relationships with BBC producer Mal Young and former Conservative frontbencher Ed Vaizey.
-When in London, she shared a flat in Pimlico with Conservative colleague Philip Davies MP, with whom she has had a "long time on-and-off romantic interest".
-They were reported to be partners in July 2018.
-The house-sharing arrangement ended when McVey lost her seat at the 2015 general election.
-In May 2019 the BBC's Politics Live programme reported that she and Davies were engaged.
-On 19 September 2020, McVey married Davies in a private ceremony at Westminster, in Parliament's historic St Mary Undercroft chapel, during Covid restrictions.
+McVey was previously in relationships with BBC producer Mal Young and Conservative former frontbencher Ed Vaizey.
+When in London, she shared a flat in Pimlico with Conservative colleague Philip Davies; the arrangement ended when McVey lost her seat at the 2015 general election.
+In May 2019, the BBC's Politics Live programme reported that she and Davies were engaged.
+On 19 September 2020, McVey married Davies in a private ceremony at Westminster, in Parliament's St Mary Undercroft chapel.